opentokix/ovirt/README.md

 **Add a vm named bamboozle with 4 cpus and 32 GB or ram and 30 GB OS disk with rhel 7 x64 in DC Hypercube1**

     ./add_vm.py --name bamboozle --cpus 3 --ram 32 --osdisk 30 -z /home/peter/credentials/ovirt_api.conf -d Hypercube1 -l rhel_7x64

+### Add host with a CSV File

+If you are going to add a large number of hosts in many datacenters.
+You can add them with a csv file.
+This functionality is not heavily tested and might break.

+This is the format of the csv-file:

+    vm_name,num_cpus,ram_amount,vm_dc,storagedomain,os_disk,os_type,BootDevice,network_name
+    foo,1,1,Hypercube1,nvme_small,10,debian_7,pxe,ovirtmgmt
+    foo2,1,1,Hypercube1,hypercube1,30,rhel_7x64,pxe,ovirtmgmt
+    foo3,2,1,Hypercube1,hypercube1,20,rhel_6x64,ubuntu.iso,ovirtmgmt

 #### License